-All personal computers manufactured by Lenovo contain a non-rechargeable coin cell battery to provide power to the system clock.
-In addition many mobile products such as ThinkPad notebook PCs utilize a rechargeable battery pack to provide system power when in portable mode.
-Batteries supplied by Lenovo for use with your product have been tested for compatibility and should only be replaced with approved parts.
+All personal computers contain a non-rechargeable coin cell battery to provide power to the system clock.
+In addition many mobile products such as Thinkpad notebook PCs utilize a rechargeable battery pack to provide system power when in portable mode.
+Batteries supplied by IBM for use with your product have been tested for compatibility and should only be replaced with IBM approved parts.